John Murray (native police officer): Cardwell

 In middle part of 1865, John Murray was appointed to be an Inspector of Native Police based at Cardwell in far north Queensland.
 As part of the restructure of the force, the rank of Lieutenant was replaced with the title of Inspector.
-Murray was based at Attie/Meunga Creek near Cardwell initially and in May 1865 was replaced by sub-Inspector Reginald Uhr who relocated the camp to Valley of Lagoons.
+Initially, Murray was based at Meunga Creek near Cardwell replacing sub-Inspector Reginald Uhr who relocated to the Valley of Lagoons.
+Murray subsequently relocated his base to Attie Creek.
 Soon after his deployment, John Murray accompanied the government surveyor Walter Hill in exploring the capacity of the area for agricultural development by British squatters.
 They journeyed around the Mackay River (now named the Tully River) and the Macalister River (now named the Murray River (Queensland) after John Murray).
 They found an area of open plains amongst the rainforest, later named the Bellenden Plains, which was cultivated for sugar cane growing by John Ewen Davidson and Charles Eden.

-Davidsons plantation was attacked twice by Aboriginal people, but by the time Murray and his troopers arrived, they did not find any.
-Murray promised to return in a week or ten days to "clear out the neighbourhood."
-Davidson recorded in his journal what clearing out the neighbourhood entailed. "...it was a strange and painful sight to see a human being running for his life and see the black police galloping after him and hear the crack of the carbine; the gins and children all hid in the grass....One little girl took refuge under my horse's belly and would not move: of course, I took no part in these proceedings, that being the duty of the police: it is the only way..."
+Davidson's journal and Charles Eden's biography flesh out the intimate and entwined relationships between colonial invaders, government administration and the workings of the Native Mounted Police, at the ragged edges of British Empire.
+Davidson's relations with the local Girramay owners was extremely violent from the get go.
+His explorations searching for a site for a plantation were carried out in the company of a NMP troop under Reginald Uhr.

+Davidson diary recorded that on 18 September 1865 he had randomly fired at Girramay at the mouth of Sandy Creek and looted their property.
+The following day, Davidson perpetrated a second violent attack at the same spot.
+On 30 December 1865 Davidson recorded shooting at a 'black' on the north spit of the Murray River.